-My name is Joe Tremblay, I’m a 30-year-old Associate Creative Director, instagramer, Syracuse graduate, lover of the outdoors, dinner party throwing design ninja.
+My name is Joe Tremblay, I’m a 33-year-old advertising creative director, instagramer, plant hoarding, fish keeping, lover of the outdoors, dinner party throwing design ninja.
 Being artistic and creative has been an important source of happiness and motivation in my life.

-For the last 8 years I have been working in health care advertising.
-The number of barriers, rules, and regulations that come with this creative arena can be truly daunting as an art guy.
-These walls often makes coming up with inventive, clever, and beautiful work a real challenge.
-Health care advertising isn't something I ever saw my self doing, but knowing that I can help people live healthier and get more enjoyment out of life through my work, make it worth the challenge.
+For the last 12 years I have been working in advertising with a lot of that time in health and wellness brands.
+The number of barriers, rules, and regulations that come with this creative arena can be truly daunting as an artist.
+These walls can truly make imagining inventive, clever, and beautiful work a real challenge.
+Healthcare advertising isn't something I ever saw myself doing, but knowing that I can help people live healthier and get more enjoyment out of life through my work, make it worth the challenge.

 If someone were to ask me what drives my approach to design and art, I would put it as André Gide did; "On ne découvre pas de terre nouvelle sans consentir à perdre de vue, d'abord et longtemps, tout rivage," which translates as, "one cannot discover new oceans unless he has the courage to lose sight of the shore."
 I can't tell you what tomorrow will bring in advertising, art, or design.
 I don’t know how we as people will find inspiration, or evolve how we see the world, all I know is that I'm excited to be a part of finding out.

 Live to Design